ggeron/etsy-analyser/README.md

 # Etsy Analyzer

-**Market-research tooling that helps Etsy sellers understand what's selling in a category and decide what to create next.**
+**Market-research tooling that helps the Etsy seller understand what's selling in a category and decide what to create next.**

 ## What it does
-Etsy Analyzer looks at a product category or sub-category (for example, digital products for weddings) and summarizes the landscape for a seller:
+Etsy Analyzer looks at a product category or sub-category (for example, digital products for weddings) and summarizes the landscape for the seller:

 - which kinds of products appear to be performing well,
 - the common features and themes that recur among popular listings,